WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 to Cloud Store, without giving Timer Service access to either independently.

-It would be possible to build such a system with LDS Proclamation Chains by embedding an object capability programming language (with proper constraints on space and time for safety as well).
+It would be possible to build such a system with Linked Data Capabilities by embedding an object capability programming language (with proper constraints on space and time for safety as well).
 This is a significant topic worth its own future paper.